FOSS4GAcademy/GST104FOSS4GLabs/Module 3 Lab/QGIS 2.8 and Inkscape 0.91/Module 3 Lab.md

 Now that you have a brief overview of Inkscape’s layout, let’s get to work designing our map.

-###Task 3 Importing and Arranging Maps in Inkscape
+### Task 3 Importing and Arranging Maps in Inkscape

-We will design a colorful map of the USA in Inkscape that will be composed on an 11in. x 8.5in. piece of paper in landscape orientation.
+We will design a colorful map of the USA in Inkscape that will be composed on an 11 inch x 8.5 inch piece of paper in landscape orientation.
 To prepare for the design, we will first set a few document properties, and then import the three maps we exported in Task 1; each map will be imported to a separate layer.

 1. In Inkscape, click File | Document Properties…
 2. Click the ‘Page’ tab and set the following properties:
-	+ Background: R: 255; G 255; B: 255; A: 0
+	+ Background color (click background color box): R: 255; G 255; B: 255; A: 0
 		+ This sets the background to fully transparent.
 	+ Page Size: US Letter  8.5 x 11.0 in
 	+ Orientation: Landscape